mabejeok/IRS-PM-2020-11-01-ISY5001-GRP1-ChildcareMatcher/README.md

 ## SECTION 5 : USER GUIDE

-Please note that there are three systems in total for this project + webscrapping/sentiment analysis code for scrapping/scoring reviews and updating the MySQL database:
+Please note that there are three systems in total for this project + webscrapping/sentiment analysis code for scrapping/scoring reviews and this will be updated in the MySQL database:
 * Childcare recommendation system for parents (Python/Flask) - [GitHub URL](https://github.com/mabejeok/parent_recommendation_system)
 * KIE Internal system powering rules engine for the childcare recommendation system (Springboot)- [GitHub URL](https://github.com/mabejeok/kie_childcare_matcher)
 * Childcare matcher for childcares, optimising waitlist (Python/Flask) - [GitHub URL](https://github.com/mabejeok/childcare_matcher)